judemorrissey/rn-fun/README.md

 React Native app development playground

 Checklist:
-- create React Native project from scratch and experience that pain
+- create a React Native project from scratch and experience that pain